Manning G. Warren III

 Professor Warren’s scholarship is directed toward securities regulation, corporate law and European Union law.
 He has published numerous articles in the United States and Europe, has been frequently interviewed by the Wall Street Journal, Business Week and other periodicals, and has testified before the United States Senate on the regulation of securities markets.
 He was a member of the SEC’s Federal Advisory Committee on Market Transactions, and has served as a consultant to the London Stock Exchange, the U.S. Congress Office of Technology Assessment and numerous state securities commissions.
 In recent years, Professor Warren has published articles in the Harvard International Law Journal, the Common Market Law Review, the Washington University Law Quarterly, and the Washington & Lee Law Review, among others, addressing corporate and securities law issues.

 In addition to his teaching and research, Professor Warren serves on a number of American Bar Association committees, and is an active member of the Kentucky, Alabama and District of Columbia Bar Associations and the American Law Institute.
-He is the Chair Elect and Past Chair of the Business Law Section of the Kentucky Bar Association.
+He is the Immediate Past Chair of the Business Law Section of the Kentucky Bar Association.
 In addition, he has served as President of the Louisville Orchestra and as a member of the Board of Directors of the Kentucky Shakespeare Festival and now serves on the Board of Trustees of the Louisville Zoo Foundation.
 In addition, he serves on the board of the Louisville Chapter of the American Red Cross and has volunteered for years with the Red Cross both nationally and internationally.
 He represented the American Red Cross as special counsel in connection with relief missions in Ethiopia, Sudan and India and at numerous meetings of the International Red Cross.

 European Union Law